IraMysko/movies/README.md

 ## run Docker image

-- docker pull movies
+- docker build -t movies:dev .
-- docker run --name movies -p 3000:3000 -d movies
+- docker-compose up -d --build

 In the project directory, you can run: